PythonNest/PyNest/docs/async_orm.md

 The imports array includes the modules required by this module.
 In this case, ExampleModule is imported.
 The controllers and providers arrays are empty here, indicating this module doesn't directly provide any controllers or services.

-`PyNestFactory.create()` is a command to create an instance of the application.
+`PyNestWebFactory.create()` is a command to create an instance of the application.
 The AppModule is passed as an argument, which acts as the root module of the application.
 Additional metadata like description, title, version, and debug flag are also provided